Granny Annexe Caravan Act – Everything You Need to Know

 As an iHus customer, you’re relieved from the worries surrounding planning permission – a core element of our service is to take care of planning on your behalf.

-Our preferred method of obtaining planning permission for your new annexe is via a Householder Planning Application and in most cases, permission is granted.
+Our primary method of obtaining planning permission for your new annexe in the Classic range is via a Householder Planning Application and in most cases, permission is granted.
 However, we also submit your granny annexe plans under the Caravan Act, so that should any objections be raised, we have a ‘safety net’.
 For more information on the Householder Application method, please read our previous blog on planning permission.

 Granny Annexe Design Specifications for The Caravan Act